freqtrade/freqtrade/docs/freqai.md

 $$ W_i = \exp(\frac{-i}{\alpha*n}) $$

 where $W_i$ is the weight of data point $i$ in a total set of $n$ data points._

-`drop_features` tells Freqai to train the model on the user defined features, followed by a feature importance evaluation where it drops the top and bottom performing features (there is evidence to suggest the top features may not be helpful in equity/crypto trading since the ultimate objective is to predict low frequency patterns, source: numerai)._

 Finally, `period` defines the offset used for the `labels`.
 In the present example, the user is asking for `labels` that are 24 candles in the future.